starbops/todoissh/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+The project uses GitHub Actions for CI, ensuring all tests pass before merging.